 The dermatologist and patient will discuss the materials that come into contact with the person's skin at work and home to try to identify the allergen.
 Most contact dermatitis is diagnosed by location of the rash.
 Sometimes cause can not be identified by history and physical examination, and the dermatologist may want to perform a patch test.
 Patch tests are a safe and easy way to diagnose contact allergies.
 Small amounts of the possible allergens are applied to the skin on strips of tape and then removed after two days.
 An allergy shows up as a small red spot at the site of the patch.
 Common allergens include nickel, rubber, dyes, preservatives, fragrances, poison ivy, poison oak, and related plants.

-Nickel, a part of certain metals, is found in many metal products.
+Nickel Dermatitis - A part of certain metals, is found in many metal products.
 Many chrome-plated objects contain enough nickel to produce a reaction in sensitive people.
 Stainless steel also contains nickel, but it is bound so tightly that it is safe for most nickel-sensitive individuals.
 Earrings containing nickel can cause earlobe dermatitis, a very common problem in people allergic to nickel.
 This may start with the needles used to pierce ears, and earrings.
 Only sterile stainless needles should be used for piercing.
 After piercing, only nickel-free earrings should be worn for at least the first three weeks.
 Clothing fasteners made of nickel-buckles, zippers, buttons, and metal clips-can cause dermatitis.
 Nickel-sensitive people can substitute with nylon accessories.
 Sweating increases dermatitis in nickel-sensitive people.
 Items containing nickel can cause an itchy, prickly sensation within 15-20 minutes after touching sweaty skin.
 A rash may appear within a day or two.
 These same items can be worn for several hours without any problems, if sweat is not present.